ev2900/Flink_Kinesis_Data_Analytics/README.md

 The two scripts/programs are very similar.
 A few differences exist depending on if you want run the producer application(s) from your local computer/laptop or if you want to use  [Cloud9][6].

+For a step by step walk through view the Youtube video [Send Data to Kinesis from a Python Script][12]

 To benefit the most from the sample Flink code / labs provided it will be important that you can easily start and stop a python data producer.

 ## Interactive KDA Flink Zeppelin Notebook(s)